edarc/sxml-jaxp/README.rst

 --------------

 Transformations are performed with the ``sxml-sax.xslt/transform!`` function.
 This accepts a stylesheet, a source, and a result.
-I'll use our XSL DSL (defined in ``sxml-sax.xslt.lang``) to create XSLT stylesheets. ::
+I'll use the XSLT DSL (defined in ``sxml-sax.xslt.lang``) to create XSLT stylesheets. ::

   user=> (t/transform! (xsl/stylesheet "1.0"